Rufus Reid (USA)

 Reid continues to lead his Out Front Trio with pianist, Steve Allee and drummer Duduka Da Fonseca.
 He released Out Front ~ The Rufus Reid Trio on Motéma Records in 2010.
 Reid recorded with this trio again, adding guests, Bobby Watson, Freddie Hendrix, JD Allen, and Toninho Horta, releasing Hues of a Different Blue on Motéma in 2011.

-For this special performance he unites with local musicians Darrin Archer (Piano) and Dave Beck (drums)
+For this special performance he unites with local musicians Darrin Archer (Piano), Dave Beck (Drums), Eugene Ball (Trumpet), and Phil Noy (Saxophone).

 |Ticket Price||$35 or $25 concession|